-QuickBooks Online is an amazing program — if you know how to use it.
+QuickBooks Online is an amazing program — if you know how to use it correctly.

-We’ve been working with QBO for over ten years and, as much as we love QuickBooks, the idea that it’s “easy to use” is a bit of a false promise.
-Yes, QBO has nice colors and friendly graphics — but there’s some complicated stuff going on underneath.
-In reality, most people can’t set up their QBO company file correctly or figure out how to use the program effectively unless they have a) an accounting background and b) lots of prior experience with the system.
+We’ve been working with QBO for over ten years and, as much as we love the program, the idea that it’s easy to use is a bit misleading.
+Although QBO has a great user interface and lots of nice graphics, there’s some complex stuff going on underneath.
+In reality, most people can’t set up their company file correctly or use the program effectively unless they have a) an accounting background and b) significant prior experience with the QuickBooks ecosystem.

 But don’t worry, we’re here to help.
-We’ve made every mistake in the book, and we decided to put together a list of five no-brainer QBO tips that we think everybody should be aware of:
+We eat, sleep, and breathe QBO and we decided to put together a list of five general tips that will help you get the most out of the system:

 Tip #1: Choose the right version.

-This might seem obvious, but the first step on any successful QBO journey is to choose the right product for your business.
-QBO comes in three different versions (four if you include QuickBooks Self-Employed), and each one has a different set of features and capabilities.
+This might seem obvious but the first step with QBO is to choose the right version for your business.
+QBO now comes in four different versions (five if you include QuickBooks Self-Employed), and each one has a different set of features and capabilities.

-There’s a handy comparison chart on the QBO website, which provides enough info for many people.
-However, this is an accounting system you’re choosing — not a box of cereal.
-If you’re not sure which version is the best fit for your situation, we encourage you to chat online with a QB support specialist, or find a QB ProAdvisor and ask them for a little advice.
+There’s a handy chart on the QBO website that provides an overview of the differences.
+However, this is an accounting program you’re choosing — not a box of cereal.
+If you’re not sure which version is the best fit for your business, you should chat online with a QB specialist or find a ProAdvisor and ask them for a little advice.
 Naturally, you can contact us, too.

 Tip #2: The joy of bank feeds.

-If you want to know why QBO is so much more efficient than QB desktop, the #1 reason is bank feeds.
-This revolutionary feature (which is at the heart of all cloud-based accounting systems) allows you to connect QBO to your bank and credit card transactions directly into your accounting system.
-As a result, they virtually eliminate manual data entry and human keying errors.
+If you want to know why QBO is so much better than QB desktop, the #1 reason is bank feeds.
+This revolutionary feature (which is at the heart of all cloud-based accounting systems) allows you to connect QBO to your bank and credit card accounts and automatically download transactions into your accounting system.
+Why is that so great?
+Because it eliminates huge amounts of data entry and manual bookkeeping work, that’s why.

-Bank feeds can be a little scary at first, but after you learn the ropes 60-80% of your accounting work will consist of adding and matching transactions rather than entering things by hand.
-Although you or your accountant still need to review all downloaded transactions and make sure they’re coded correctly before adding them into your books, bank feeds streamline the workload dramatically.
-Everyday accounting tasks that used to take 2-4 hours should now take about 15 minutes.
+Bank feeds can be a little scary at first, but after a while most of your accounting work will consist of adding and matching transactions rather than entering things by hand.
+You’ll still need somebody to oversee the system and review transactions before adding them to your books, but bank feeds streamline the process enormously.
+Regular accounting work that used to take 2-4 hours can now be done in 15 minutes.

 If bank feeds are the superhero of cloud accounting, then bank rules (also called “auto-coding rules”) are their trusty sidekick.
 Why?
-Because bank rules work behind the scenes, enabling QBO to recognize familiar transactions — like that $25/month service charge from Bank of America, and your outlandish monthly cell phone payment to Verizon — and automatically code similar transactions every time they come in.
+Because bank rules work in tandem with your bank feeds, enabling QBO to recognize familiar transactions — like your Verizon cell phone bill, your monthly software subscriptions, and your Square sales receipts — and automatically code those transactions every time they come in.

-If you’re not an accountant, you might not understand the elegance and efficiency that bank rules bring to the process — but trust us, they save enormous amounts of time.
-With a good set of bank rules in place, QBO can do most of the manual, repetitive work that you used to pay Marge the Bookkeeper to do.
-Accounting experts call this “light touch” or “no code” accounting, and it’s the way the entire industry is headed.
+If you’re not an accountant, you might not understand the elegance and efficiency that bank rules bring to the accounting process.
+But trust us, they save humongous amounts of time.
+With a good set of bank feeds and auto-coding rules in place, QBO can do most of the boring, repetitive work that you used to pay Marge the Bookkeeper to do.
+Experts call this “light touch” or “no code” accounting, and it’s the way the entire accounting industry is headed.

-We sometimes run across QBO users who are still sending paper invoices and/or using third-party merchant accounts to process their credit card transactions.
-Although we never say so out loud, the question we feel like asking is: “Are you crazy?
+We sometimes run across QBO users who are still using third-party merchant accounts to handle their credit card processing.
+Although we never say so out loud, the question we ask in our heads is: “Are you crazy?
 Do you like doing things the hard way?”

-As cool as online invoicing is, that’s only half the story.
-The other half is that, when you use online invoicing and QuickBooks Payments together, all your behind-the-scenes accounting work practically does itself.
-In other words: customers’ payments get automatically matched to their invoices or sales receipts, merchant fees get automatically deducted and recorded, your bank deposits get automatically batched and recorded, and there’s no manual bookkeeping or reconciliation work required.
+Long story short: When QBO and QuickBooks Payments are used together, 90% of your behind-the-scenes accounting work gets done automatically.
+Customers’ payments get matched to their invoices or sales receipts, your merchant fees get deducted and recorded, and your bank deposits get automatically batched and entered.

 Congratulations, you just saved yourself 10-20 hours of accounting work each month, simply by using the right tools.

 We’ll make this last tip short and sweet.
-If you have employees, take everything we just said about QuickBooks Payments, and apply it to QuickBooks Payroll.
+If you have employees, take everything we just said about QuickBooks Payments and apply it to QuickBooks Payroll Service.